Nurufu/cobblemon-custom/README.md

 ## Contributing

-If you're interested in contributing to the project, you can simply fork the repository and comment on any of the issues [here](https://gitlab.com/cable-mc/cobblemon/-/issues?scope=all&state=opened&label_name[]=accepted&assignee_id=None).
+If you're interested in contributing to the main project, you can simply fork the repository and comment on any of the issues [here](https://gitlab.com/cable-mc/cobblemon/-/issues?scope=all&state=opened&label_name[]=accepted&assignee_id=None).

 If you want a more involved role in the project, involving branches on the main repository instead of forking and involvement